+Bacterial vaginosis sounds like a big, scary term, but it’s actually very common.
+In fact, BV is the most common cause of vaginal odor, according to the Mayo Clinic.
 Every vagina is filled with naturally occurring bacteria, and BV is simply an overgrowth of that bacteria.
-According to Mary M. Galenberg, M.D., OB-GYN for the Mayo Clinic, most women in their reproductive years will experience at least one case of BV.
+According to Mary M. Gallenberg, M.D., OB-GYN for the Mayo Clinic, most women in their reproductive years will experience at least one case of BV.
 The cause is unknown, but unprotected sex and frequent douching can put you at a higher risk.
 Other symptoms include itching, soreness and discharge.

-Galenberg recommends you visit your doctor if you are experiencing these symptoms but have never been diagnosed with a yeast infection, as well as if treatment doesn’t resolve the symptoms or you get four or more infections in one year.
+Yeast infections don’t require antibiotics and instead can be treated with a one- or three-course vaginal anti-fungal treatment.
+Your doctor may also recommend a one-time oral anti-fungal treatment.
+Treatment for yeast infections has become very simple and can even be purchased over the counter.
+Most of these treatments tend to get messy, so it’s better to use them overnight.
+Gallenberg recommends you visit your doctor if you are experiencing these symptoms, but have never been diagnosed with a yeast infection, as well as if treatment doesn’t resolve the symptoms or you get four or more infections in one year.

 Some STDs can cause feminine odor, the most common being chlamydia and gonorrhea.
 Both diseases are common and easy to treat, but can cause serious complications if they go untreated.
 Unfortunately, both are also often undiagnosed because they may or may not produce symptoms.
 The most common symptoms of chlamydia and gonorrhea include painful urination and puss-like discharge, although an unpleasant odor is often present as well.

+PID usually isn’t diagnosed until you experience chronic pain or have trouble getting pregnant because it often doesn’t have symptoms.
 PID can often be treated with antibiotics, though it may leave behind scar tissue that has lasting effects.
-According to Galenberg, lasting effects might include chronic pain, infertility or ectopic pregnancies.
+According to Gallenberg, lasting effects might include chronic pain, infertility or ectopic pregnancies.

 It’s possible that the cause for your feminine odor may be nothing more than poor hygiene.
 We’ve got a lot of complicated parts down there, and caring for them isn’t always easy.
 Make sure you’re covering all your bases to keep your lady parts fresh and clean.